Melting temperatures and awesome music marked the start of the 2018 Edmonton Folk Music Festival—see you on the hill and maybe at the spray park.

-Edmonton Folk Music Festival is just around the corner and here are our picks of what we can’t wait to hear this festival.
+Edmonton Folk Music Festival 2018 is beginning at the end of this week and here are our picks of what we can’t wait to hear this festival.

 Most Anticipated Artists